kateshumkova/bankNew/readme.md

 Backend Development of a Banking App

 This document provides an overview of an exam project focused on backend development.
-The goal of the project is to develop the backend part of a banking microservice, utilizing various technologies and frameworks such as Spring Boot, Spring Security, MySQL, Liquibase, Mockito, Swagger, JaCoCo, MapStruct, Hibernate, JPA, and SLF4J.
+The goal of the project is to develop the backend part of a banking microservice, utilizing various technologies and frameworks such as Spring Boot, Spring Security, MySQL, Liquibase, Mockito, Swagger, JaCoCo, MapStruct, Hibernate, JPA, JUnit 5 JUPITER and SLF4J.

 Objective: